Vets-Who-Code/windows-dev-guide/README.md

 ### Rails

 Now that Ruby is installed, you can install Rails.
-Ruby has its own built-in package manager, called RubyGems.
+Ruby has its built-in package manager, called RubyGems.
 This is what you'll use to install Rails.

 Enter the following to install Rails v7.0.4:
 _The `--no-document` flag speeds up the installation by skipping the gem documentation files._